cpbotha/devide.johannes/README.txt

 libfreetype-dev, libpng-dev, libzlib-dev (these three for matplotlib) libatlas-dev (*optional* for faster numpy)

-A. For a normal full build, do the following:
+A. For a NORMAL full build (the default), do the following:

   1. sh bootstrap_stage1.sh workingdir
   2. sh bootstrap_stage2.sh workingdir